barked theory

 fostering dialogue on sustainability.

-This project exemplifies the intersection of ecology, cultural, and design.
-It offers a profound response to global environmental crises by combining the rigor of design with the emotive power of artistic practice.
-Through this lens, ancient trees are not merely natural artifacts but are pivotal to understanding and addressing the challenges of the 21st century.
+Barked's intersection of ecology, culture, and design offers a response to global environmental crises.
+It combines the rigor of design with the emotive power of artistic practice.
+Through this lens, ancient trees are not merely natural artifacts but are pivotal to understanding and addressing the design challenges of the 21st century.

 References